-Peirce was founded in 1865 so the returning veterans of the American Civil War could more fully participate in the workforce expansion and economic development emerging from the Industrial Revolution.
-Peirce offered a practical curriculum primarily in business, legal and technical education emphasizing state-of the-art technology, shifting its focus over the years from serving war veterans to educating traditional-age students between the ages of 18 and 21.
-By the late 1980s, the College had joined other regional colleges to compete in the red ocean of post-secondary education.
+Peirce College is a private, non-profit college located in Philadelphia, Pennsylvania, U.S.A.
+Peirce was founded in 1865 to train the returning veterans of the American Civil War for participation in workforce expansion and economic development emerging from the Industrial Revolution.
+Peirce offered a practical curriculum focused on business, legal and technical education.
+Over the years, it shifted its focus from serving war veterans to educating traditional 18 to 21 year old students.
+By the late 1980s, the College had joined other regional colleges competing in the red ocean of post-secondary education.
 Despite a good regional reputation, Peirce College faced mounting challenges.

-Peirce started its journey of value innovation by looking at unmet needs of noncustomers.
-Whereas most colleges were focusing on serving traditional-age students, a vast pool of learners was overlooked or under served.
+With the appointment of Arthur J. Lendo as the new President in 1991, Peirce aimed to swim out of the red ocean of me-too competition.
+Peirce started its journey of value innovation by looking at the unmet needs of noncustomers.
+Whereas most colleges were focusing on serving traditional-age students as Pierce was at the time, a vast pool of learners was overlooked or underserved.
 Working adults, for example, found it hard to complete an on-campus degree program while fulfilling their duties at work.
 Moreover, as adult learners mostly sought to improve their career prospects through enhancing their academic credentials, community and regional colleges that only offered associate degrees were less attractive to them.
-Traditional campus-based learning models also failed to suit the needs of military personal and those who worked in employment sectors that required constant relocation.
+Traditional campus-based learning models also failed to suit the needs of military personnel and those who worked in employment sectors that required constant relocation.
 Finally, there existed a vast number of learners residing in other regions or even in foreign countries that Peirce never considered as its potential customers.
 Exploring the commonalities across these people provided Peirce with important insights for market reconstruction to pull in all-new demand.

 Peirce reconstructed market boundaries by looking across strategic groups of post-secondary education.
 In the traditional market of undergraduate education, there were mainly two strategic groups: community and junior colleges that offered two-year associate degree programs and accredited colleges and universities that focused on offering four-year baccalaureate programs.
-As the internet age dawned, for-profit institutions began to enter the market by offering online courses.
-Peirce’s new offering cut across these strategic groups.
-Peirce it offering from two year to four year collegiate status and delivered the baccalaureate degree programs through the completely interchangeable platforms of on-campus, online and onsite learning.
+As the internet age dawned, a new strategic group began to emerge: for-profit institutions offering online courses.

-In the meantime, Peirce managed to achieve all these breakthroughs in value for learners at the lowest possible costs.
-To fund the needed technological growth and development for delivering an unprecedented learning experience, Peirce diverted resources from those taken-for-granted areas of expenditure into areas that are central to learner’s academic experience.
-To this end, we eliminated unnecessary facilities that were largely irrelevant to core academic activities.
-For example, the Dean’s House, a historically registered building with significant value, was sold to fund the College’s growth initiative.
-Traditional student dormitories, which mattered less to adult, part-time students, were also closed to substantially reduce maintenance and administrative costs.
-Extracurricular programs were largely eliminated as they were not critical or necessary to adult students’ learning experience while constantly incurring administrative costs and hassle.
-In this way, Peirce was able to free resources to fund technology development needed for delivering the educational content.
-As the college borrowed less, it in turn achieved further cost savings due to reduced debt and interest payments.
-Such a cost effective business model has allowed us to charge one of the lowest private college tuition rates to students and has supported and sustained our delivery of other key value factors to a vast pool of adult learners.
+What’s remarkable is that Peirce managed to achieve these breakthroughs in value for learners at the lowest possible costs to the school and tuition for students.
+To fund the needed technological growth and development for delivering an unprecedented learning experience, Peirce diverted resources from those taken-for-granted areas of expenditure into areas that are central to a learner’s academic experience.
+To this end, the College eliminated and reduced unnecessary facilities and programs that were largely irrelevant to core academic activities.
+The Dean’s House was sold, and student dormitories and extracurricular programs were scaled down as they incurred considerable resources while adult learners did not benefit much from the offerings.
+Peirce further reduced costs through establishing strategic partnerships with third-party technology development firms.
+As the College borrowed less, it in turn achieved further cost savings due to reduced debt and interest payments.
+Peirce’s cost-effective business model facilitated one of the lowest private college tuition rates to students and has supported and sustained its delivery of other key value factors to a vast pool of adult learners.